 Info Nego vol.1 no.18 – A tentative agreement on working conditions

-Once we have more healthcare professionals with full-time positions we will be able to truly stabilize teams, reduce the workload, facilitate access to days off and reduce MOT.
-To be attractive, the positions must be stable, advantageous, and facilitate work-personal life balance.
-Full-time positions also provide better financial security now and in retirement.
+By having more full-time healthcare professionals we can truly stabilize the teams, reduce the workload, facilitate access to time off and reduce MOT.
+To be attractive, positions must be stable, interesting and facilitate work-personal life balance.
+Full-time positions also ensure better financial support now, and at retirement.

-There will be three upgrading periods and two posting periods during the term of the collective agreement.
-The first upgrading and posting period will take place within 60 days after the collective agreement comes into effect.
+Three upgrading periods and two posting periods are planned over the duration of the collective agreement.
+The first upgrading and posting period will take place in the 60 days following the collective agreement going into effect.

 Not at all.
 Upgrading to full-time will only happen on a voluntary basis.
 The employer will not be able to post part-time positions until these targets are met.
 The government has agreed to maintain the specified percentage of full-time positions.
 The full-time position targets are set at 80% in CHSLDs, the emergency department, in obstetrical units, and at 70% in other centres of activities.
 There will always be a certain percentage of part-time positions, but with this agreement, professionals will see the benefits of having a full-time position.

 For healthcare professionals to have the opportunity to obtain a full-time position on the shift of their choice on a 24/7 centre of activities, all vacant positions will be posted simultaneously in the first upgrading exercise for these centres of activities.
 These positions will be posted as full time and employees who so want can change centre of activities or shift.

 All part-time healthcare professionals on a 24/7 centre of activities will be offered the chance to become a full-time employee on their shift and centre of activities during the upgrading process.
 The decision will be up to each of them since the upgrading exercise to full time on 24/7 centres of activities is on a voluntary basis